-Julia interviews CEO, Andrew Smith about customer empathy, the future of retail, and integrating CX as a secret ingredient for differentiation.
-The South African retailer, Yuppiechef, is truly a customer experience leader.
-Learn about how this company’s success has been fueled by customer experience.
+CEO of Yuppiechef, Andrew Smith, shares his perspective on customer empathy, the future of retail, and integrating CX as a secret ingredient for differentiation.
+The South African retailer, Yuppiechef, is truly a customer experience leader, and host Julia guides us through a conversation about how this company’s success has been fueled by customer experience.

 I recently had the pleasure of interviewing Andrew Smith, CEO and co-founder of Yuppiechef.
 Now 12 years old, the Yuppiechef brand is a true South African customer experience leader as well as one of the country’s ecommerce pioneers.
 The brand sells high quality kitchenware to local consumers via its website and, more recently, its stores.